-What is personal data and why is it considered to be valuable?
+What is personal data, and why is it supposed to be valuable?

 Personal data is a sort of information about someone that may be used for identifying him/her.
 There are many different sorts of personal data.
-Some of them may be valuable and profitable for masses and some of them can be used only by several people.
+Some of them may be valuable and profitable for the masses, and some of them can be used only by several people.

-So, there are types of personal data that don’t have a value to be sold, but also there are some kinds of data that is required, for instance, for those companies that are concentrated on advertising.
+So, there are types of personal data that don’t have a value to be sold, but also, there are some kinds of data that are required, for instance, for those companies that are concentrated on advertising.

 Let’s explore some examples:

 Your age: A company decides to make an advertising campaign.
 Their marketing team does an analytics job and understands that their target audience is an 18-25 gap.
 Here’s where they’ll need to know your age to understand are you going to be engaged in their campaign or not.

 Your gender: We all know that washing powder advertising is made for women.
 So, they’ll need this information about you, as soon as they want to start a successful advertising campaign.